rb-uf/swe-project/README.md

 # Rater-Gator

-Rater-Gator is an app for reviewing things (buildings, classrooms, chairs, etc.) around UF campus.
+Rater-Gator is a webapp for reviewing things around UF campus (such as buildings, classrooms, and chairs).

 Created for CEN3031 Intro to Software Engineering.